envelope-project/laik/doc/design/Mapping.md

 ** how?
 (1) callback interface on allocation (2) by flags beforehand

 * allow mappings to be splitted
-** program needs to handle split mappings, query for regular slices ** more complex kernel code to handle splitting variants ** may need lot of calls to find local offset for global index
+** program needs to handle split mappings, query for regular ranges ** more complex kernel code to handle splitting variants ** may need lot of calls to find local offset for global index